isaacnmm/pestpolicy-hugo2XX/content/posts/best-high-lift-mower-blades/index.md

 ###  [1.
 EGO Power+AB2101 21 high lift blade](https://www.amazon.com/dp/B01N39KRRM/?tag=p-policy-20)

 This is just the right fit for a 21 EGO Power+ lawnmower.
-This high lift is designed for this brand, but it also attaches perfectly to other [mowers](https://pestpolicy.com/best-cordless-hedge-trimmer/) with the same features.
+This high lift is designed for this brand, but it also attaches perfectly to other [mowers](https://pestpolicy.com/best-cordless-hedge-trimmer/)with the same features.
 This unit features a factory sharpened steel blade which guarantees you superior performance for that clean look on your lawn.

 This feature saves you time and effort since you can start preparing the lawn immediately after installation.